DoNotChoke/word_correction_m1_w4/README.md

 2. Open your web browser and go to `http://localhost:8501` to view the application.

 ## Project Structure
 - `app.py`: The main Python file containing the Streamlit application code.
-- `requirements.txt`: A file listing all the required Python packages.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.